Bray Wyatt: Firefly Fun House and The Fiend (2019–2021)

 On the April 10 episode of SmackDown, Wyatt challenged new Universal Champion Braun Strowman, who won the title at WrestleMania.
 A title match was scheduled between the two at Money in the Bank on May 10, which Wyatt (as his Firefly Fun House character) lost.
-He returned in a Firefly Fun House segment on the June 19 episode of SmackDown to confront Strowman, reintroducing his original "Eater of The Worlds" gimmick and reinstating their rivalry.
-On July 19 at The Horror Show at Extreme Rules, Wyatt defeated Strowman in a non-title match called the Wyatt Swamp Fight.
+He returned in a Firefly Fun House segment on the June 19 episode of SmackDown to confront Strowman, reintroducing his original "The Eater of Worlds" gimmick and reinstating their rivalry.
+On July 19 at The Horror Show at Extreme Rules, Wyatt defeated Strowman in a non-title "cinematic match" called the Wyatt Swamp Fight.
 On the July 31 episode of SmackDown, The Fiend attacked Alexa Bliss, who Strowman had an affection for.
-Two weeks later, after Strowman attacked Bliss with a gorilla press, The Fiend seemed to have tried to help Bliss, as Strowman appeared and The Fiend were laughing together, confirming their match.
+Two weeks later, after Strowman attacked Bliss with a gorilla press to antagonise the Fiend, the lights went out and the Fiend appeared in the ring in Strowmans place, seemingly to help Bliss.
+Strowman then appeared on the big screen where he and The Fiend were laughing together.
 At SummerSlam on August 23, The Fiend defeated Strowman to win the Universal Championship for the second time.
 After the match, they were both attacked by a returning Roman Reigns.
 At Payback on August 30, The Fiend defended the title against Strowman and Reigns in a triple threat match, which he lost after Reigns pinned Strowman to win the title.
+Thus,ending his second reign at 7 days.